-Any testing or final examination accommodation requested by a student and supported through documentation on file in the Learning Resource Center is the responsibility of the faculty member.
-However, the Learning Resource Center (LRC) staff is available to assist with any testing accommodation requests.
-If assistance is requested from the LRC, the following procedure must be followed:
+Any testing or final examination accommodation requested by a student and supported through documentation on file in the Disability Student Services Office (DSS) is the responsibility of the faculty member.
+However, the DSS staff is available to assist with any testing accommodation requests.
+If assistance is requested from the DSS, the following procedure must be followed:

-- Testing Accommodation Request Forms are to be completed by the student, the course instructor and signed by the Learning Specialist at the LRC. - The student delivers the signed form to the faculty member. - The faculty member will stipulate on the form any special test conditions (i.e., use of a calculator, class notes, outlines, etc.) that may be permitted during the test/exam. - Due to the large number of requests for testing accommodations, students are instructed to return completed Testing Accommodation Forms to the LRC at least three days prior to the test date and, in the case of Final Exams, one week prior to the last day of classes. - If the accommodation is to take place in the LRC, a copy of the test/exam must be delivered to the LRC one day prior to the test/exam date by the faculty member. - The faculty member must retrieve the completed test/exam from the LRC no later than one day after the test/exam date. - Please note: The LRC staff will not proctor a test or exam that has been hand-carried to the Center by the student, and will not allow a student to hand-carry a test or exam back to the faculty member.
+- Testing Accommodation Request Forms are to be completed by the student, the course instructor and signed by the DSS. - The student delivers the signed form to the faculty member. - The faculty member will stipulate on the form any special test conditions (i.e., use of a calculator, class notes, outlines, etc.) that may be permitted during the test/exam. - Due to the large number of requests for testing accommodations, students are instructed to return completed Testing Accommodation Forms to the DSS at least three days prior to the test date and, in the case of Final Exams, one week prior to the last day of classes. - If the accommodation is to take place with DSS, a copy of the test/exam must be delivered to DSS one day prior to the test/exam date by the faculty member. - The faculty member must retrieve the completed test/exam from the DSS no later than one day after the test/exam date. - Please note: The DSS staff will not proctor a test or exam that has been hand-carried to the Center by the student, and will not allow a student to hand-carry a test or exam back to the faculty member.